matt-paul/martian-robots/README.md

 ## Martian Robots

 ### Getting started
-In a suitable direcitory, type ```git clone https://github.com/matt-paul/martian-robots``` in a terminal window.
+In a suitable directory, type ```git clone https://github.com/matt-paul/martian-robots``` in a terminal window.

 To run the jasmine unit tests, open```SpecRunner.html``` in a browser.